haesleinhuepf/git-bob/README.md

 At the moment, these limitations can be observed:
 * `git-bob` was tested for Python projects mostly.
 It seems to be able to process Java and C++ as well.
 * It can only execute code in Jupyter Notebooks.
 * It sometimes hallucinates, especially in code reviews.
-E.g. it [claimed](https://github.com/haesleinhuepf/git-bob/pull/70) to have tested code, which is certainly not true.
+E.g. it [claimed](https://github.com/haesleinhuepf/git-bob/pull/70) to have tested code, which was certainly not true.
 * It cannot solve issues where changing long files is required, as the output of the LLMs is limited by a maximum number of tokens (e.g. 16k for `gpt-4o-2024-08-06`).
 When using OpenAI's models it combines output of multiple requests to a maximum file length about 64k tokens.
 It may then miss some spaces or a line break where responses were stitched.
   When using GitHub models, the maximum file length is 4k tokens.
 When using Anthropic's Claude, the maximum file length is 8k tokens.
 * When changing multiple files, it may introduce conflicts between the files, as it does not know about the changed contents of the other files.